wandb/docs/docs/guides/app/features/panels/intro.md

 Add multiple panels to your workspace at the same time.
 You can add up to 500 panels at a time.

 1. Within your project workspace, choose the **Add panels** button
-2. Provide a regex expression within the search field
+2. Provide a regular expression within the search field
 3. Select the **Add all** button
 ![](/images/app_ui/bulk_panels.gif)

 :::note
-The **Add all** button appears only if a regex match occurs.
+The **Add all** button appears only if a regular expression match occurs.
 :::